"Over 40 million Yakult products are consumed every day."

 What's in a name?

-When he developed Yakult back in 1935, scientist Dr Shirota was keen to choose a name that could be understood globally, and so chose the word 'Yakult' from the 'universal language' of Esperanto.
-The word actually means 'yoghurt' – but Yakult is not a yoghurt; it is a fermented skimmed milk drink.
-Both the company and the drink are called 'Yakult'.
+When he developed Yakult back in 1935, scientist Dr Shirota was keen to choose a name that could be understood globally, and so he created the word ‘Yakult’ inspired by the word for ‘yoghurt’ (‘jahurto’) from the universal language of Esperanto.

 But what exactly does 'L. casei Shirota' mean?
 The strain name is broken down as follows: